a-r-d/a-r-d.github.io/_posts/2022-08-14-bureaucracy-navigation-as-a-service.markdown

 ## The advantages and disadvantages of these companies

-The advantage of software company that automates bureaucracy navigation is that it's almost like being a government employee.
+The advantage of a software company that automates bureaucracy navigation is that it's almost like being a government employee.
 The work will exist as long as the government structure exists, and usually these exist a pretty long time.

 The disadvantage of these types of companies is that you have to be careful of addressable market size.
 Can you automate small business permit compliance for sandwich shops in New York City?
 Yes, probably and will it be worth it?
 Well maybe...
 But how about sandwich shops in Cincinnati, OH?
 Almost certainly not.
 The market is just too small.